mochiliu/stable-diffusion-docker/README.md

-#stable-diffusion-docker
+# stable-diffusion-docker

-repo for playing around with dockerized stable diffusion
+Repo for playing around with dockerized stable diffusion.
+Assumes model.ckpt file is in the root directory.